-Hello, my name is Alan and I’ve been helping people recover from injuries and various other conditions for nearly thirty years.
+Hello, I have been helping people recover from injuries and various other conditions for nearly thirty years.

-I have spent all this time attempting to turn myself into the best therapist I can possibly be – somebody who has the answer to MOST muscular-skeletal discomfort or energy imbalance, without the need to refer a patient off to somebody else when the going gets tough, or an answer can’t be easily found.
-Being brutally honest, I help most people that come to me but not everyone.
-As I like to say to those patients who have unrealistic expectations – “I’m good, but I’m not God”
+I have spent all this time attempting to turn myself into the best therapist I can possibly be – somebody who has the answer to MOST muscular-skeletal discomfort or energy imbalance, without the need to refer a patient off to somebody else when the going gets tough, or when an answer to your problem can’t be easily found.
+Luckily, I am able to help most people that come to me but unfortunately not everyone,(as I like to say to those patients who have unrealistic expectations – “I’m good, but I’m not God”).

-Arriving at therapeutic practice from the computer industry, (and bringing many years of martial arts training along with it – I have been a student of KoBudo martial arts for many years, and bring to the clinic some of the principles and techniques that help heal instead of hurt.
+I arrived at therapeutic practice from the computer industry, (and bringing many years of martial arts training along with it – I have been a student of KoBudo martial arts for many years, and bring to the clinic some of the principles and techniques that help heal instead of hurt).

 I began my formal therapists training in 1990 with the gifted acupuncturist Gerry Roche, in Newport.
 Gwent.
 He helped me recover from a failed spinal operation and inspired me to become a Therapist in my own right.

 In 1992, I was fortunate to be accepted into the European school of Modern Acupuncture, run by the complementary therapy guru Mr Ken Andrews.